Building Educator AI Literacy

 - Dr. Phil’s Newsletter: Connecting the science of learning & AI with the art of learning experience design.

-- AI + Education = Simplified: A newsletter by Lance Eaton that describes what’s happening in genAI and higher education.
+- AI + Education = Simplified: A newsletter by Lance Eaton describes what’s happening in genAI and higher education.

 - Ben’s Bites: A newsletter that covers top product launches, research, and news in AI.